 - Owners equity is found in the balance sheet and includes capital injected by the owners and retained earnings which belong to the owners.

-In the example income statement and balance sheets below, the net income and equity numbers are highlighted in blue.
+To illustrate using the example income statement and balance sheets below, the net income and equity numbers are highlighted in blue.

 |Cost of sales||320,000|